 We stayed at a campsite near the market town of Bénodet for our last week which was the perfect location for beach days, coastal walks and for visiting the nearby Glénan Islands.

 The Glénan Islands were the main reason that we decided to visit Brittany.
 I had read about the turquoise waters and white sandy beaches and knew I had to experience a trip out to the Glénan archipelago.
-Click here to read our full review and tips for visiting the Glénan Islands with kids.
+Click here to see our video and read our review and tips for visiting the Glénan Islands with kids.

 Recommended campsite Bénodet – We absolutely loved the campsite we stayed at in Bénodet – Camping Du Letty, http://www.campingduletty.com/).
 We had originally planned to stay just a few nights but loved the campsite beachside location and facilities so much that we extended our stay.
 There are a few pics below and you can read our full review here – Review Camping Du Letty.

 We had intended to visit several other local attractions recommended to us by the Brittany tourist board but to be honest my boys were so happy rock pooling and swimming in the pool that we enjoyed a pleasurable few days at our campsite and nearby.